Thernn88/SAPPHYRE/README.md

 ## Development setup

-Some dependencies requires a c++ toolset installed, plus various libraries.
+Some dependencies require a c++ toolset installed, plus various libraries.
 At the moment of writing, I do not know which additional libraries are needed (please complete me later).